-Also, make sure that he is more excited about his "Calvinism" than his conversion.
-We shall use this later in order to make him elevate the TULIP doctrines to an essential status.
-After he gives his typical conversion testimony to Calvinism to other Calvinists in chat rooms and expresses how he has been abased, make sure that he behaves arrogantly toward the non-Calvinists who enter the room.
+Also, make sure that your patient is more excited about his "Calvinism" than his conversion.
+We shall use this later in order to make him elevate the TULIP doctrines to an essential doctrinal status.
+After he gives his typical "conversion" testimony to Calvinism to other Calvinists in chat rooms, and expresses how he has been so abased, make sure that he behaves arrogantly toward the non-Calvinists who enter the room.
 Encourage group-think among the Calvinists so that they feel like they are in an elite club of true intellectuals.
 We want them to behave like a cult group where people must conform to certain speculative and secondary doctrines (particularly those which we secretly introduce) or be cast out of the group.
+Encourage a white-hat/black-hat mentality.
 With regard to those who do not conform, make sure the true members of the club hurl names at them that function as Shibboleths.

 Now, I wish to address your questions about particular false dilemmas to put in the mind of your patient.
 Remember what I said about his reasoning processes.
 Even though he now believes different theological propositions, we want him to reason about them the same way that he did when he was not a Calvinist.
-If he formerly thought that God must love everyone equally, now make him think that God must only love the elect in order to be consistent.
-It’s the same sort of rationalism that we so admire.
+If he formerly thought that God must love everyone equally, now make him think that God must only love the elect, in order to be "consistent It’s the same sort of rationalism that we so admire.
 As I said, flatter him about being logically consistent.
-If he formerly thought that God’s preceptive or revealed will was the only real will, now make him think that the secret or decretal will is the only real will.
-If he formerly thought that God equally wills the salvation of human beings, now make him think that God only wills the salvation of the elect.
-If he formerly thought that responsibility presupposed all senses of ability (constitutional as well as moral), now make him think that humanity has no ability in any sense (not even constitutional ability).
-If he formerly thought that Christ died to save all humanity with the same intent, now make him think that Christ only intended to die for the elect alone (this dilemma is related those I mentioned above regarding God’s love and will).
-If he formerly thought that the gospel was an offer, now make him think that it’s only a bare command and not an offer, particularly a sincere or well-meant sort of offer.
+If he formerly thought that God’s so-called preceptive or revealed will was the only real will, now make him think that the secret or decretal will is the only real will, even if he still distinguishes between them.
+If he formerly thought that God equally wills the salvation of every human being, now make him think that God only wills the salvation of the elect.
+If he formerly thought that responsibility presupposes ability (constitutional ability as well as moral ability), now make him think that unregenerate humanity has no ability to obey in any sense (not even constitutional or natural ability).
+If he formerly thought that Christ died to save all humanity with the same intent to save, now make him think that Christ only intended to die for the elect alone.
+This false dilemma is related those I mentioned above regarding God’s love and will.
+If he formerly thought that the gospel was an offer, now make him think that it’s only a bare command and not an offer, especially not a sincere or well-meant sort of offer.

 See how this works?
 His way of thinking will still be as rationalistic (not rational) as it formerly was.
-These "Arminian" thinking patterns will cause his new found Calvinism to becomes hyper-Calvinism.
+These "Arminian"-like thinking patterns will cause his new found "Calvinism" to become hyper-Calvinism.
 When this happens, he will not realize how Arminian his "Calvinism" really is!
 He won’t even be able to detect the correct reasoning patterns in Calvin and his ilk.
-Your patient will stamp his own presuppositions on Calvin (if he ever reads him first hand – Satan forbid!) and other writings like a template.
+Your patient will stamp his own presuppositions on Calvin (if he ever bothers to read him first hand – Satan forbid!) and other writings, like a template.
 Whenever he reads, all of his reasoning will be top down and/or deductive.
-He'll assume the validity of his system and read through it's grid, then he will call his interpretations "contextual."
+He will assume the validity of his system and read through it's grid like a pair of glasses, then he will call his invalid interpretations "contextual" and "exegetical."
 As he reads and reflects, he will only reaffirm his biases and prejudices.
 Do not allow your patient to become epistemologically self-aware and self-suspicious.
 Make sure that he’s always asking the wrong questions and only seeing problems outside of himself.